 Auction Day Test Drives

 While at the auction we got the chance to test drive and film a rare manual 1997 BMW E39 535i Alpina and a very cool 1977 Triumph 2500S.
-We’ll be releasing these films soon so stay tuned for updates on our site and YouTube channel!
+Click on the link to watch the reviews and see what we thought of these cool cars.

 Classics Central Auctioneers next sale is on Sunday 31st July and we’ll be there checking out the cars and maybe even test driving a few as well.